Go back to all articles

 Data communication

-I’m going to explain several functions that I’m using in my work: lrvtc_query_row ( int index ) – it retrieves for the table all parameters that are located in the index row.
-Each column corresponds to a parameter with the same name that is saved as string.
-If there are no data in some cell, then NULL is written to the parameter.
+I will explain several functions I’m using in my work: lrvtc_query_row ( int index ), which retrieves all parameters in the table’s index row.
+Each column corresponds to a parameter with the same name saved as a string.
+If no data exists in some cell, then NULL is written to the parameter.

-lrvtc_query_column ( char *columnName, int rowIndex ) – it is the same function as previous, but it is applied to one column.
+lrvtc_query_column ( char *columnName, int rowIndex ) – it is the same function as the previous one, but it is applied to one column.

-lrvtc_retrieve_row ( ) – it is analogous to the first function, but it saves all raw to the corresponding parameters.
-At the same time all the row is deleted from the table.
+lrvtc_retrieve_row ( ) – It is analogous to the first function, but it saves all raw data to the corresponding parameters.
+At the same time, all the rows are deleted from the table.
 All lower rows are lifted by a row.

-lrvtc_rotate_row ( sendflag ) – it retrieves values from a row, deletes it from the first row and saves them to the last row.
+lrvtc_rotate_row ( sendflag ) – It retrieves values from a row, deletes them from the first row, and saves them in the last row.
 Here are the possible fag values: VTSEND_SAME_ROW – save the data to the same row.
 VTSEND_STACKED – save the data to a free cell on the table bottom.
-VTSEND_STACKED_UNIQUE – the data is only saved back to the table if it is unique, otherwise it is only saved in the parameters.
+VTSEND_STACKED_UNIQUE – the data is only saved back to the table if it is unique; otherwise, it is only saved in the parameters.

-lrvtc_rotate_message ( columnName, sendflag ) – it is analogue to the previous functions, receives the data from a required column and reverts the column in the table.
+lrvtc_rotate_message ( columnName, sendflag ) – it is analog to the previous functions, receives the data from a required column, and reverts the column in the table.
 Flags: VTSEND_STACKED и VTSEND_STACKED_UNIQUE.

-lrvtc_rotate_messages1 ( char *columnNames, char *delimiter, char *sendflag ) – it is functioning analogue to the previous functions.
+lrvtc_rotate_messages1 ( char *columnNames, char *delimiter, char *sendflag ) – It functions analogously to the previous functions.
 Flags as in lrvtc_rotate_row.

-lrvtc_update_row1 ( char *columnNames, int rowIndex , char *values, char *delimiter ) – update the data in the indicated columns and line.
+lrvtc_update_row1 ( char *columnNames, int rowIndex , char *values, char *delimiter ) – update the data in the indicated columns and lines.

 lrvtc_update_message ( char *columnName, int rowIndex , char *value ) – update the data in one cell with a required address.